Effective Date: May 1, 2001.

 INFORMATION IS STORED IN THE UNITED STATES

 Information we collect is stored in the United States.
 If you are located outside of the United States be aware that information you submit will be transferred to the United States and you consent to this transfer.
 If you reside in the EU, we will transfer your personal information to the United States in accordance with EU data protection law requirements by using model contractual clauses that have been approved by the European Commission or other appropriate means.
 You understand that the United States may not provide the same level of protections as the laws in your country.

-We use industry standard measures that are consistent with applicable privacy and security laws to protect personal information.
+We use reasonable security as required by applicable law.
 No website is completely secure, however.
 We encourage you to use websites and share information with caution.

 Our website may have links to third party content.
 We do not control that content or the third party’s privacy practices.
 We encourage you to read their privacy policies to understand how they use your information.

 Our website is not directed to children under the age of 13 (if you are located in the United States) and under the age of 16 (if you are located outside the United States).
 We do not knowingly collect information, including personal information, from children.
 If we obtain actual knowledge that we have collected personal information from someone under the applicable age listed above, we will promptly delete it.
 If you believe that we have mistakenly collected information from someone under the applicable age listed above, please contact us at firstname.lastname@example.org.